 - (a) Accrual Basis.
-The financial statements have been prepared on the accrual basis. - (b) Basis of Presentation.
-In accordance with U.S. Generally Accepted Accounting Principles, net assets and revenues, expenses, gains and losses are classified based on the existence or absence of donor imposed restrictions.
-Accordingly, net assets and changes therein are classified and reported as follows:

-Net Assets Without Donor Restrictions - Net assets available for use in general operations and not subject to donor (or certain grantor) restrictions.

-Net Assets With Donor Restrictions - Net assets subject to donor (or certain grantor) imposed restrictions.
+The financial statements have been prepared on an accrual basis. - (b) Basis of Presentation.
+In accordance with U.S. Generally Accepted Accounting Principles, net assets and revenues, expenses, gains and losses are classified based on the existence or absence of donor-imposed restrictions.
+Accordingly, net assets and changes therein are classified and reported as follows: - Net Assets Without Donor Restrictions Net assets available for use in general operations and not subject to donor (or certain grantor) restrictions. - Net Assets with Donor Restrictions Net assets subject to donor (or certain grantor) imposed restrictions.
 Some donor-imposed restrictions are temporary in nature, such as those that will be met by the passage of time or other events specified by the donor.
 Other donor-imposed restrictions are perpetual in nature, where the donor stipulates that resources be maintained in perpetuity.
-Donor-imposed restrictions are released when a restriction expires, that is, when the stipulated time has elapsed, when the stipulated purpose for which the resource was restricted has been fulfilled, or both.

-- (c) Allocation of Expenses.
+Donor-imposed restrictions are released when a restriction expires, that is, when the stipulated time has elapsed, when the stipulated purpose for which the resource was restricted has been fulfilled, or both. - (c) Allocation of Expenses.
 Salaries and non-salary administrative costs are allocated to program and supporting services through percentages derived from a staff time sampling taken over the course of the year. - (d) Cash and Cash Equivalents.
 The foundation considers as cash equivalents all highly liquid investments with maturities of three months or less that may be broken without penalty.
-As of December 31, 2021, cash and cash equivalents were primarily in checking and money market accounts at the Bank of America and Wells Fargo Bank.
+As of December 31, 2022, cash and cash equivalents were primarily in checking and money market accounts at the Bank of America and Wells Fargo Bank.
 These are insured up to the limit guaranteed by the FDIC.
-Additionally, funds are held at Morgan Stanley Bank, N.A. - (e) Investments.
+Additionally, funds are held at Morgan Stanley Bank, N.A. - (e) Accounts Receivable.
+Accounts receivable within one year are recorded at net realizable value.
+No allowance for uncollectible accounts has been provided since the receivables are all deemed to be collectible. - (f) Investments.
 The purpose of the NFPF investment policy is to provide a reliable source of funds for current and future use.
 Investments are recorded at fair market value.
 The value of marketable securities is determined using quoted prices in active markets for identical assets (defined as "Level 1" under current accounting standards).
 Unrealized gains and losses are reported in unrestricted net assets.

 The NFPF has an Investment Advisory Account with Morgan Stanley.
-The quoted market value of all funds was \$445,657 at the end of 2021 and \$404,164 at the end of 2020.
+The quoted market value of all funds was \$362,554 at the end of 2022 and \$445,657 at the end of 2021.